hanao2/ML_in_Production/flask_web_api/README.md

 ssh -L [local_port]:[remote_host]:[remote_port] [user]@[remote_host]
  ```

 `-L` specifies local port forwarding. `local_port` is the port on your machine that you want to bind to. `remote_host` is the remote server that you want to connect to and run the API. `remote_port` is the port on the remote machine that you want to forward the connection to.
-For instance you could do
+For instance, you could do

 ```
 ssh -L 8080:localhost:3000 user@remote.server.com